PL

 The longest LCS in Poland

-Subsequent European projects enabled the implementation of a research and development project that resulted in the creation of new computer-based railway traffic control systems.
-This made it possible to launch the LCS (Local Control Centre) in Drzewica on railway line no. 22.
-It allowed the control of the then longest 90 km stretch of railway line in Poland from a single signal box.
-In the following years, the priority was taken over by LCS Lubartów (about 100 km) and LCS Szczytno (nearly 200 km).
+Subsequent European projects enabled the implementation of a research and development project, resulting in the creation of new computer-based railway traffic control systems.
+This allowed for the launch of an LCS (Local Control Center) in Drzewica on railway line number 22.
+It enabled the control of what was then Poland's longest 90 km stretch of railway from a single signal box.
+In the following years, the baton was taken over by LCS Lubartów (about 100 km) and LCS Szczytno (close to 200 km).

 The beginning of work on the automatic train control system

-The company Rail-Mil, led by Mariusz Maciejewski, Sławomir Jasiński, and Krzysztof Gońda, is successfully expanding its portfolio of computer control systems for the metro, railways, and the defense industry.
-The company secures funding for the project "Automatic control of CBTC class rail vehicles, utilizing a unique combination of bi-directional wireless data transmission and components of the interoperable ETCS railway system, increasing the level of efficiency and safety in urban rail transport."
+The company Rail-Mil, led by Mariusz Maciejewski, Sławomir Jasiński, and Krzysztof Gońda, is progressively expanding its portfolio of computer control systems for the metro, railways, and the defense industry.
+The company is securing funding for the "Automatic Control of CBTC-Class Rail Vehicles" project, which utilizes a unique combination of bidirectional wireless data transmission and components of the interoperable ETCS railway system, increasing the level of efficiency and safety in urban rail transport.

 2017